Our team is 24/7 at your service to help you with your booking issues or answer any related questions

 Taxi drivers, hotels and restaurants: 10 per cent is common.
 If you hire a car and driver, please also consider tipping your driver for good service.

-The simplest and cheapest way to travel around Sri Lanka is by car.
+The simplest and cheapest way to travel around Sri Lanka is by trishaw, or three-wheeler.
 Good-natured price bartering is widespread.
-In towns, work on a rough guide of about Rs 45 a kilometer and agree the price before you set off.
+In towns, work on a rough guide of about Rs40 a mile and agree the price before you set off.
 Taxis are good value for longer journeys and operate on set charges – although taxis operating from 5-star hotels are dearer.
 Buses are cheap and plentiful, at least during the day, but they are often overcrowded and unreliable.
 Train journeys from Colombo Nuwara Eliya and beyond, or Colombo-Matara are a peaceful way of enjoying some spectacular scenery.
 Prices are cheap, so the luxury of booking first-class in advance is advised.
 Sri Lanka’s roads will seem chaotic to all but the most experienced traveller in Asia.
 Independent car hire is possible upon production of credit card and driving license, but chauffeur-driven cars can be arranged for similar cost, and are generally strongly advised.
 Bicycle hire is also available, although not to be recommended on anything but the quietest roads, as accident rates on busy roads are high.